nextstepswa/fewapo/README.md

 *Find a bug/error?*  Please report it as an issue, thx!

-*Want to get involved?* contact the repository maintainer
+*Want to get involved?* Please contact the repository maintainer